 - If you’re an engineer then you want to aim for the business systems analyst type of role.

-A lot of developers who are interested in moving into an analysis role typically go for the systems analyst role because they can carry over a lot of the skills that they have as a developer as you are being probably the primary one.
+Developers interested in moving into an analysis role go for the systems analyst role.
+They can carry over a lot of the skills that they have as a developer as you are the primary one.

 Type 3: Generalist Business Analyst

 The Generalist BA is what I like to call a well-rounded business analyst.
-I cover the benefits and drawbacks of becoming a generalist business analyst (as someone who has become a GBA) and it’s not role that just anyone fits in.
+I cover the benefits and drawbacks of becoming a generalist business analyst.
+As someone who has become a GBA and it’s not a role that anyone fits in.

 How Much Does Each BA Type Earn?